Quantcast

 What Can You Make With Elderberries?

 In past years, I’ve harvested the flower clusters and battered them into fritters or dried them for winter teas.
 I’ve used the berries in jams (great with blackberries) and to add crunch to pie fillings.
-Although I don’t make them myself, elderberry wines and cordials have served humans since prehistoric times to foster both health and conviviality.
+Although I don’t make them myself, elderberry wines and cordials have served humans since prehistoric times to foster health and conviviality.

 This year, I made elderberry syrup.
 Herbalists consider both the flowers and (especially) the berries potent antivirals; they’ve been used for centuries as both preventatives and treatments for respiratory illnesses.